rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

         <nav class="navbar  navbar-expand-lg navbar-dark" style="background-color: #009B00;">
     ```

-6. Bump the version of the application to trigger a new release by updating the `version` in the `package.json` at the root of the frontend's repository
+6. Bump the version of the application to trigger a new release by updating the `version` in the `package.json` at the root of the frontend's repository.
   <div class="highlight" style="background: #f7f7f7">
   <pre><code class="language-yaml">
   "name": "pet-battle",